vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

 For this article, we'll use an issue tracker list in SharePoint as an example.
 This issue tracker list lets anyone add and track problems in the factory.
 It has a title and description, along with some more interesting columns:
 * `Assigned To` - a link to a SharePoint user.
 * `Date Reported` - the date that the report was made.
-* `Status` - a status string that can function as a symbol.
+* `Status` - a status string that transforms into a symbol in SharePoint.

 It this article, we'll explain how to read, process, and write to all of these special columns.